 Mel Tackling Drill

-The “Mel” tackling drill is an angle tackling drill that focuses on players getting into position and using the 3 step progression to finish the tackle.
+The “Mel” tackling drill is an angle tackling drill that focuses on players getting into position and using the 3-step progression to finish the tackle.

-Coach Smith uses this drill in practice and on the game day.
+Coach Smith uses this drill in practice and on game day.
 This drill requires players to come downhill at an angle, emphasizing getting into position and finishing the tackle.

 Warrior Tackling Drill